10th Air Corps

 X. Fliegerkorps (10th Air Corps) was a formation of the German Luftwaffe in World War II, which specialised in coastal operations.
-It was formed 2 October 1939, in Hamburg from the 10.
+(Note: For more details see Luftwaffe Organization) It was formed 2 October 1939, in Hamburg from the 10.
 Flieger-Division.

 Operational history

 Generalleutnant Hans Ferdinand Geisler was put in command of the newly formed Flieger-Division on 3 September 1939, based at Blankenese.
 Initially its force was the Heinkel He 111 bombers of Kampfgeschwader 26.
 Geisler's Division was allocated the new Junkers Ju 88 bombers which were still being brought into service with Kampfgeschwader 25, on 7 September this was redesignated Kampfgeschwader 30.

 The Corps was stationed in north Germany in February 1940 when some of its aircraft were involved in a disastrous friendly fire incident that terminated the Kriegsmarine's Operation Wikinger.

 In early 1941, X. Fliegerkorps was transferred from Norway to Sicily to support the build-up of the Afrika Korps in Libya.
 On 12 January 1941, it had 80 Ju 88A-4 bombers of LG 1 and 12 Ju 88D-5 reconnaissance planes at Catania, 80 Ju 87R-1 ("Stuka") dive-bombers of StG 1 and StG 2 at Trapani, 27 He 111H-6 torpedo bombers of KG 26 at Comiso and 34 Bf 110C-4 fighters of ZG 26 at Palermo.
 It was prominent in the axis effort to suppress Royal Navy interference with the supply routes from Italy by reducing Malta's effectiveness as a forward base.

 On 10 and 11 January 1941 X. Fliegerkorps planes sank and heavily damaged during Operation Excess.
 Bf 109E-7 fighters of JG 26 and JG 27 joined the offensive on Malta during February and March 1941.

 In the spring of 1940, the Luftwaffe assigned all flying units intended for the conquest of Norway (Operation Weserübung) to the corps.
 The X. Fliegerkorps was active there from April 1940 onwards to conquer the country and combat Allied naval operations.

 The Corps was moved out of Sicily in April 1941 for the Invasion of Yugoslavia and Greece.
 Maritime float planes replaced fighters and dive bombers while the Corps was stationed in Greece.
 Strength on 10 May 1942 was 74 Ju 88 at Eleusis and Heraklion, 25 He 111 at Kalamaki, and 53 Ar 196A-3, He 60c, Fokker T.VIII and Bv 138C-1 at Skaramagas and Kavalla.
 The Corps was crucial in securing air superiority and German victory during the 1943 Dodecanese Campaign.
 The Corps was renamed to Kommandierender General der Deutschen Luftwaffe in Griechenland (commanding general of the German Luftwaffe in Greece) in March 1944 and disbanded on 5 September 1944 with the withdrawal of German forces from the country.